 Expunging a Child’s Record in Arapahoe County

 It is important to be aware that the class of offense where expungement is permitted isn’t absolute.
 The court or DA in Arapahoe County can object, potentially preventing the expungement of records when certain circumstances present themselves.
 Some violent crimes and sex offenses require a defense attorney working toward a plea that includes possible expungement.
 Criminal records can greatly diminish the chances for success when it comes to many juvenile offenders.
-Fortunately, expert criminal defense lawyers from O’Malley and Sawyer, LLC are available to analyze each unique situation and determine the best course of action for a potential expungement.
+Fortunately, expert criminal defense lawyers from Sawyer Legal Group, LLC are available to analyze each unique situation and determine the best course of action for a potential expungement.

 Should I Try to Seal My Record in Colorado?